BonnieMcLean/mturk-tutorial/README.md

 ### 2. Install Submiterator

-1. Install the boto3 and the xmltodict packages by running the following commands on the console.
+1. Install the boto3 and the xmltodict packages by running the following commands on the console:

   ```
   pip3 install boto3